 All in all, I do not think computers would be good enough at language, to provide diagnoses or prognostics.
 They are not good enough for translation, and can work only as software to help format, or spare some of the typing.
-More, language would not be a good diagnostic for mental disturbance.
-Linguistic tests can help define language defects, and mental disorders are not primarily speech disorders, or consequences of language defects.
+Further, language would not be a good diagnostic for a mental disturbance.
+Mental disorders are not primarily speech disorders, or consequences of language defects.

 sadness cups coffee printer power outage.

 Schizophasia, if it occurs, comes in late stages of the illness.
-Diagnosis would probably come sooner.
+Diagnosis most often would come sooner.

 Brain fMRI would be probably better, in helping discern schizophrenia from other disorders.
 As Vander and others published in year 1985, neurological research had redefined schizophrenia as a somatoform disorder.
 Neuro-imaging detected differentiative biological structuring of altered function, in patient brains.
 Studies implied a developmental background, as a viral infection, malnutrition, or other, during fetal life or early after birth.
 The findings were not to encourage preemptive diagnoses.
 Importantly, the computer was to provide neuro-imaging.
 It was not to diagnose or predict illness.